Free computer Tutorials

 The Quick Access toolbar comes in very useful and saves you hunting around all the different tabs for the item you want.

-In the next lesson, you'll learn how to set up some keyboard shorcuts in Microsoft Word.
+In the next lesson, you'll learn how to set up some keyboard shorcuts in Word 2007 or Word 2010.